exercism/python/exercises/practice/food-chain/.docs/instructions.md

 Generate the lyrics of the song 'I Know an Old Lady Who Swallowed a Fly'.

 While you could copy/paste the lyrics, or read them from a file, this problem is much more interesting if you approach it algorithmically.

-This is a [cumulative song](http://en.wikipedia.org/wiki/Cumulative_song) of unknown origin.
+This is a [cumulative song][cumulative-song] of unknown origin.

 This is one of many common variants.